Ball balance

 Manual control to illustrate the complexity

-For a better understanding of the complexity, the experimental setup can optionally be controlled manually with a joystick.
+For a better understanding of the complexity, the experimental setup can optionally be controlled manually via a joystick.
 This quickly makes clear how demanding or nearly impossible it is to keep the ball balanced without an elaborate controller.

-Manufacturing of the wood, acrylic, and aluminum parts by CNC milling
+Manufacture of the wood, acrylic, and aluminum parts by CNC milling

 All mechanical components were designed in AutoCAD and manufactured on a CNC milling machine.
 This enabled high precision fit and reliability in implementation.